itsmeaiswarya/Web/README.md

   * The password for natas2 is ZluruAthQk7Q2MqmDeTiUij2ZvWy2mBi

 * level 3
-  * While seeing the source code we find the flag as comment.
+  * In source code we find a png file containing a pixel, so opening it's directory gives us the user.txt file containing flag.
   * natas3:sJIJNW6ucpu6HPZ1ZAchaDtwd7oGrD14

 * level 4
   * While seeing the source code we find the flag as comment.
   * natas4:Z9tkRkWmpt9Qr7XrR5jWRkgOU901swEZ